Dog stretching

 Regularly inspect your pet’s body for mobility issues.
 Check the knees and elbows, wrists, and ankles for any difficulty in movement, swelling, or pain.
 Also, pay attention to how much water your pooch drinks when returning from playtime.

-We need to allow their breathing to reach a normal rate and for their temperature to come down a bit before giving them a reasonable amount of water.
+We need to allow their breathing to reach a normal rate and their temperature to come down a bit before giving them a reasonable amount of water.
 It is advisable to remove the water bowl to prevent them from gulping down too much.

 Remember, examination by a professional can help us improve or solve life-threatening conditions or initiate proper treatment as soon as possible to help our best friends when they rely on us to do so.